Skip to content

 Data reporting note: When “Common Grid Connection” is enabled, the measured grid current for each CT is divided among the parallel inverters.

-CT Plug Location on the Inverter
+CT Connection Location on the Inverter

-The CT for line 1 is on the bottom right, and line 2 is in the bottom center as shown in this diagram:
+For Sanctuary 2, revs 1-3, the CT for line 1 is on the bottom right, and line 2 is in the bottom center as shown in this diagram:

 In this diagram of the COM board, "top" can mean "away from," and "bottom" can mean "towards the inverter" if the pins face down instead of away from the inverter.